t3rmian/devpot/content/posts/collections/en/2019-07-14-contract-last-spring-ws.md

 ### Data Transfer Objects

 For our response, we will use some simple `User` model.
 Note that this name will be later a source of some problems and I will show you why.
-To simplify, I will skip the definition of dependent classes (you can check it at the top, in the project sources). `@XML...` are JAXB annotations.
+To simplify, I will skip the definition of dependent classes (you can check it at the bottom, in the project sources). `@XML...` are JAXB annotations.
 By processing them, the schema will be generated.

 ```java
 @XmlAccessorType(XmlAccessType.FIELD)